chmitch/mdwguide/Host/Guide/Challenge5/README.md

 ## Introduction

-WWI leadership team wants to leverage Power BI modeling capability to create anaytic data models from the data in Azure Synapse Analytics (ASA).
+WWI leadership team wants to leverage Power BI modeling capability to create analytic data models from the data in Azure Synapse Analytics (ASA).
 Next, they want to empower different analysts from different organizations to use Power BI reporting capability and build out analytics reports and dashboards from those data models.
 The final solution needs to consider both report design as well as optimal response times.
 Dashboards need to return in less 5 seconds.

 ## Description
 The objective of this lab is to build out a tabular model and Power BI reports.
 BI analysts will use Power BI Desktop to build out this model and reports.
 At the beginning the performance is suboptimal and you will need to tune the model, optimize the database and redesign the reports.